 Our mentors come from all walks of life, but generally have experience in the public sector -- whether through their regular jobs or volunteer activities.
 They generally have at least 5 years of post-baccalaureate professional experience and posses a genuine desire to help college students in their professional development.

-We are especially interested in people with experience in Washington DC, with foreign service or diplomatic experiences, and with advocacy and social justice experiences.
+While we encourage anyone who is interested in supporting student success to volunteer, we especially need mentors with foreign service or diplomatic experiences, with immigration policy experience, and with advocacy and social justice experiences.

 I'm interested.
 What's next?

 Fill out this brief survey so we can match you to our students!
-If you've mentored for us in the past, please still fill out a new survey.
-We want to make sure we have the most up to date information.
+If you've mentored for us in the past, you still need to fill out a new survey every year.
+If you have any questions about mentoring, contact Michelle at firstname.lastname@example.org.